MTV VMAs 2021: M.I.A. y Glass Animals se "cuelan" en las nominaciones

+Se anuncian al fin quiénes son los primeros nombres que veremos actuar en la ceremonia de los MTV VMA’s de 2021.
+Se trata de Lorde, Olivia Rodrigo, Lil Nas X, Camila Cabello y Machine Gun Kelly.
+Esto supone que veremos actuar a algunos de los nombres más nominados y por tanto favoritos, como son Lil Nas X y Olivia Rodrigo, junto a artistas presentando nuevos trabajos, como es el caso de Lorde, a punto de editar ‘Solar Power’.
+Suponemos que presentará su nuevo sencillo ‘Mood Ring‘, o bien la canción titular.

-Estos días se han dado a conocer las nominaciones a los premios MTV VMAs, que este año no se celebrarán en agosto como de costumbre, sino el 12 de septiembre.
+Los MTV VMAs este año no se celebrarán en agosto como de costumbre, sino el 12 de septiembre.
 Será en Nueva York.
 Este año, la organización de los premios volverá a emitir actuaciones en directo después de que la edición del año pasado no lo permitiera debido a la covid, lo cual resultara en una gala entretenida pero algo incómoda de ver, con el especial protagonismo de Lady Gaga, The Weeknd y BTS.
-Por el momento se desconoce qué artistas actuarán en la ceremonia.

 Entre los nominados al premio más codiciado, Vídeo del año, encontramos piezas que han dado tantísimo que hablar en los últimos tiempos como ‘WAP‘ de Cardi B y Megan Thee Stallion o ‘MONTERO (Call Me By Your Name)‘ de Lil Nas X, u otras como ‘Bad Habits‘ de Ed Sheeran.
 Olivia Rodrigo aparece en varias categorías, entre ellas la de Artista revelación, pan comido para ella; y curiosamente los vídeos de ‘Your Power’ de Billie Eilish y ‘MONTERO’ de Lil Nas X compiten, entre otras, en la categoría de «Vídeo con mensaje».